01Profile 02Three pillars 03Selected work 04Ventures 05Values 06The inner work 07Beyond the work 08Say hello

 Loorem has spent 7+ years building analytics functions and modern data infrastructure across fintech, agritech, education, government, and global nonprofits — from Nairobi to London to the Wikimedia movement.

 He approaches every problem the same way: define the problem, define the outcome, identify the stakeholders, assess the data, iterate toward impact.
-Technology is never the end goal — capability is.
+Technology is never the end goal — measured business impact and lasting capability are.

 02